 To pass the course participants are expected to attend all online sessions and complete a series of individual assignments.

 This course is part of a series of ISEPEI’s “Bridging ICTs and the Environment” workshops that aim to address that gap through providing in-service education and professional training.

-The lectures will be delivered by highly experienced practitioners working in diverse fields in variety of international institutions, such as: Anupam Anand (GEF); Alan Belward (JRC); Douglas Cripe (GEO Secretariat); Anastasia Kvasha (UN FAO); Masahiko Nagai (YUCARS); Ed Parsons (Google); Kanat Sultanaliev (AUCA); Pablo Vega (Satellite Center Copernicus).
+The lectures will be delivered by highly experienced practitioners working in diverse fields in variety of international institutions, such as: Anupam Anand (GEF); Alan Belward (JRC); Douglas Cripe (GEO Secretariat); Masahiko Nagai (YUCARS); Ed Parsons (Google); Kanat Sultanaliev (AUCA); Pablo Vega (Tracasa Instrumental).

 The course offers an opportunity for non-specialists to get updated on the latest advances in relevant technologies and to learn how these tools can be applied in SDG monitoring.
 The series have been successfully conducted at CEU since 2014 in cooperation with various UN agencies (UNEP, UNDP, UNOOSA, UNFPA, UNECE, UN FAO, etc.) and global key stakeholders in digital technologies (European Commissions Joint Research Center, Airbus, Esri, Google, MAXAR, etc).